BEAST (Birmingham ElectroAcoustic Sound Theatre) is the concert sound system of the University of Birmingham’s

-BEAST has performed extensively in the UK and other parts of Europe, including at London’s South Bank Centre (often as part of Sonic Arts Network promotions), the Edinburgh and Huddersfield Festivals, the Henry Wood Hall in Glasgow, the Adrian Boult Hall in Birmingham, MultiMediale II in Karlsruhe, The Royal Dutch Conservatory in The Hague, The Acousmatic Experience in Amsterdam, the Aspekte Festival in Salzburg, the Inventionen Festival in Berlin, the Echt-Zeit Festival in Basel, Aix en Musique in Aix en Provence, the Sound Around Festival in Copenhagen, and Inventionen in Berlin.
+BEAST has performed extensively in the UK and other parts of Europe, including at London’s South Bank Centre (often as part of Sonic Arts Network promotions), the Edinburgh and Huddersfield Festivals, the Henry Wood Hall (Glasgow), the Adrian Boult Hall (Birmingham), MultiMediale II (Karlsruhe), The Royal Dutch Conservatory (The Hague), The Acousmatic Experience (Amsterdam), Aspekte Festival (Salzburg), Inventionen Festival (Berlin), Echt-Zeit Festival (Basel), Aix en Musique (Aix en Provence), and Sound Around Festival (Copenhagen).
 It received very high acclaim as the concert sound system at the 1990 International Computer Music Conference in Glasgow and was an important contributor to both Sounds Like Birmingham – UK City of Music 1992, and Birmingham’s Towards the Millennium Festival during the 1990s.
 BEAST’s own promotions in its home town have included ten years of the Barber Festival of Contemporary Music, several years of rumours… and related events at the Midlands Arts Centre, murmurs… at the Crescent Theatre and, for the past decade, it has been a regular part of The Series at the CBSO Centre.
-In 2012 BEAST began holding concerts in its new home, the custom designed Elgar Concert Hall at the Bramall Music Building, and in 2015 launched the first of it's BEAST FEaST festivals as BEAST's flagship annual event.
+In 2012 BEAST began holding concerts in its new home, the custom designed Elgar Concert Hall at the Bramall Music Building, and in 2015 launched the first of its BEAST FEaST festivals as BEAST's flagship annual event.